owachob/grain_analyzer/README.md

 * Using [Segment_every_grain_morphometrics.ipynb](https://github.com/owachob/grain_analyzer/blob/main/segmenteverygrain/Segment_every_grain_morphometrics.ipynb), we create a workflow that utilizes SEG (Segment Every Grain) polygons to quantify the sphericity and roundness of individual grains.
 We use circularity as a proxy for sphericity given the use of 2D images.

 ## Point Counting vs All-Grains Comparison
-Compute textural histograms obtained using all grains within dataset against traditional grid-based point counting methods.
+Using [seg_gsd_comparison.ipynb](https://github.com/owachob/grain_analyzer/blob/main/segmenteverygrain/seg_gsd_comparison.ipynb), Compute textural histograms obtained using all grains within dataset against traditional grid-based point counting methods.